Article written by CEMP's team

 In order to access this job position you must have studied a degree in Medicine.

-Besides, you’ll need the corresponding specialization in the area of your choice.
+Furthermore, you’ll need the corresponding specialization in the area of your choice.
 There are a wide range of specializations in this field: from radiodiagnosis to clinical analysis, as well as genetic medicine or pathological anatomy.

 Someone with a degree in Biology or Biochemistry can also work as a specialist within his own field within a clinical laboratory.